-Ibiza is much famed for its sunset cafe’s of the San Antonio strip thanks to institutions such as Cafe del Mar.
+Ibiza is much famed for its sunset cafes on the San Antonio strip, thanks to institutions such as Cafe del Mar.
 But there are many other places to watch the setting sun in Ibiza.

 If you are looking for a sunset away from the clubbing areas, look no further than the beautiful Cala Benirras.
-Each Sunday evening, this beach is taken over by drum circles, who create one of the most Bohemian vibes anywhere on the island.
+Each Sunday evening, this beach is taken over by drum circles, creating one of the most Bohemian vibes on the island.

-Although Ibiza is well renowned for some of the best, if not the best, nightlife in Europe, we should not pigeonhole it into just a party island.
+Although Ibiza is well renowned for some of the best, if not the best, nightlife in Europe, we should not pigeonhole it as just a party island.